Updated: This article has been updated to reflect legal developments affecting former President Joe Biden鈥檚 revision to Title IX regulations.

 Corrected: This story has been updated to correct the spelling of Elizabeth Tang鈥檚 last name and the state where Clayton County is located.

-However President Joe Biden isn鈥檛 the first president to rewrite regulations implementing the historic law or change how it鈥檚 enforced.
-For the past three presidential administrations, Title IX has been an easy place for presidents to flex their political muscle on education and make value statements about the rights of women and LGBTQ+ people in educational settings.
+Biden wasn鈥檛 the first president to rewrite regulations implementing the historic law or change how it鈥檚 enforced.
+Title IX has been an easy place for presidents in the recent past to flex their political muscle on education and make value statements about the rights of women and LGBTQ+ people in educational settings.

-In the Biden administration鈥檚 case, the latest revision strengthens the rights of LGBTQ+ students and staff.
-The revised rule explicitly states that schools cannot discriminate against students based on sexuality or gender identity.
+In the Biden administration鈥檚 case, the latest revision strengthened the rights of LGBTQ+ students and staff.
+The revised rule explicitly stated that schools could not discriminate against students based on sexuality or gender identity.

-Before releasing the revised regulation, the U.S. Department of Education already interpreted Title IX to prohibit discrimination based on sexuality and gender identity, based on a 2020 Supreme Court ruling in Bostock v.
+Before releasing the revised regulation, the U.S. Department of Education under Biden had already interpreted Title IX to prohibit discrimination based on sexuality and gender identity, based on a 2020 Supreme Court ruling in Bostock v.
 Clayton County, Ga., that found that federal employment law prohibits discrimination based on gender identity and sexuality.
-However, the new rule makes that explicit under Title IX without room for interpretation.
+The official rule made that explicit under Title IX without room for interpretation.

-The change has set off a flurry of lawsuits against the Education Department from at least 26 Republican-led states, conservative advocacy organizations, and some school districts that argue, among other points, that the rule violates women鈥檚 rights.
-By allowing nonbinary and transgender people to benefit from Title IX protections, the lawsuits, argue the department is stripping away protections from cisgender women.
-In addition to the lawsuits, some Republican-led states have instructed school districts not to adhere to the revised regulation.
+The change, however, set off a flurry of lawsuits against the Education Department from 26 Republican-led states, conservative advocacy organizations, and some school districts that argued, among other points, that the rule violated women鈥檚 rights.
+By allowing nonbinary and transgender people to benefit from Title IX protections, the lawsuits argued, the department was stripping away protections from cisgender women.

-Regardless of what happens, educators can bet on changes to Title IX.
+While the scope of Title IX for the time being is clear, educators can still bet on changes to Title IX as the Trump administration formalizes its policies.
 Read on for more on the background of Title IX, misconceptions about the law, its day-to-day application in schools, and how it鈥檚 enforced.

 The law states that 鈥渘o person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.鈥